slackapi/bolt-python/docs/_tutorials/getting_started.md

 - First, your app will send a message that contains a button.
 - Next, your app will listen to the action of a user clicking the button and respond

-Below, I've modified the app code we wrote in the last section to send a message with a button rather than a string:
+Below, the code from the last section is modified to send a message containing a button rather than just a string:

 ```python
 import os